 - The elegant golden jumping spider (Chrysilla lauta) may be one of the most colorful invertebrates.
 It lives in the rainforests of Asia and has irredescent coloring in shades of gold, red, blue, pink, and green.
 This spider could easily be mistaken for a piece of jewelry!

-Pet jumping spiders are generally not purchased at a pet store but are caught out of doors like a fictional Pokèmon.
-Some sources say they adapt readily to a lidded aquarium with at least a cubic foot of space and plenty of twigs, rocks, and plants to hide in.
+Pet jumping spiders are generally not purchased at a pet store but are caught outdoors in nature.
+Some sources say the spiders adapt readily to a lidded aquarium with at least a cubic foot of space and plenty of twigs, rocks, and plants to hide in.
 What do people do with a pet jumping spider?
 They allow them to crawl on their hands, feed them live insects, and make social media videos of their antics.

 FAQs (Frequently Asked Questions)